ComplianceAsCode/content/docs/manual/developer/07_understanding_build_system.md

    in a specific XCCDF/Datastream file.
  - `verify_references.py` -- used by the test system to verify cross-linkage of identifiers between XCCDF and OVAL/OCIL documents.
- - `yaml_to_shorthand.py` -- generates the shorthand XML document from the various XML pieces.

 Many of these utilities are simply front-ends over code in the SSG Python module located under `ssg/`.